amueller69/Law-School-Notes/Fall-2018/Contracts/01-Mutual_Assent.md

 * **R2d § 20: Effect of Misunderstanding**
   * No manifestation of mutual assent (and thus no contract) if parties attach materially different meanings to their manifestations and
     * There are two reasonable meanings and neither knows or has reason to know what other meant (mutual mistake) ; OR
-    * Breach party knows or has reason to know the meaning attached by the other
+    * Each party knows or has reason to know the meaning attached by the other
   * You have manifestation of assent to the meaning attached by a party if:
     1. That party does not know or have reason to know of any different meaning attached by the other; AND
     1. The other knows or has reason to know the meaning attached by the first